llvm-project/llvm-project-phab/clang/docs/UsersManual.rst

    Generate code which only uses the general purpose registers.

    This option restricts the generated code to use general registers only.
 This only applies to the AArch64 architecture.
+This restriction does not apply to inline assembly.

 .. option:: -mcompact-branches=[values]